wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 > <br> **1.
 Directly - Create a PV and assign a PV name is pod definition**
 > <br> **2.
 Persistence Volume Claim - You create 1.PV and the 2.Claim you define how much space you need.
 The claim then attached to the pod.**
 > <br> **3.
 Storage Classes - It creates the PV automatically to satisfy a PersistentVolumeClaim (PVC) for example create a sstorage calss using azure-file**
+> [!important]
+> **Question: Name few types of volumes?**
+> <br> **1. emptyDir - it's a temprary storage.
+All containers in the Pod can read and write the same files in the emptyDir volume.
+When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.
+**
+> <br> **2. hostPath - hostPath is node level storage (not for production).
+If node is deleted the hostpath data is deleted.**
+> <br> **2. downwardAPI - A downwardAPI volume makes downward API data available to applications.
+Within the volume, you can find the exposed data as read-only files in plain text format.**

 ### Volumes
 - Problems